Skip to content

 • These five global REITs are currently trading at attractive valuations for stock traders – or have volatility for CFD traders – with some solid dividend yields, mostly accessible to UAE traders through IG's platform

-• All of the companies on our list are available for stock trading and CFD trading through IG UAE, with the exception of CapitaLand Integrated Commercial Trust
+• All of the companies on our list are available for CFD trading, while Federal Realty Investment Trust and WP Carey are available for stock trading through IG UAE

 What are REITs?